lkjy-coding/Surfer/README.md

 If you want to run Surfer version 3.0(Codes) with less memory, please copy and use C++ to run Surfer_Ver_4.

 Some of the words in the things that Surfer output is kind of hard to know their meanings.If you don't know the meanings of this kind of words,you can ask me.

+If you want to get help or other versions of Surfer,just visit www.acwing.com and search "lkjy"(it's better to use AcWing APP to search).